5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 *** Tests done
 ~~~

-That's what we expect.
+That’s what we expect.

 I> Note that there are INI files mentioned.
 Ignore this for the time being; we will discuss this later on.

 A> # What is a test case?!
-A> You might wonder how `Run` established what is a test case and what isn't: that's achieved by naming conventions.
-Any test function _must_ start their name with `Test_`.
+A> You might wonder how `Run` established what is a test case and what isn’t: that’s achieved by naming conventions.
+Al test functions start their names with `Test_`.
 After that there are two possibilities:
 A>
 A> 1.
-In the simple case there are one or more digits after the `_`; nothing but digits.
-Therefore these all qualify as test cases: `Test_1`, `Test_01`, `Test_001` and so on. `Test_01A` however does not.
+In the simple case the `_` is followed by nothing but digits.
+All these qualify as test cases: `Test_1`, `Test_01`, `Test_001` and so on. (`Test_01A` however does not.)
 A> 1.
-In case you have a large number of test cases you most probably want to group them in one way or another.
-You can add a group name after the first `_` and add a second `_` followed by one or more digits.
-Therefore `Test_map_1` is recognized as a test case, and so is `Test_Foo_9999`. `Test_Foo_Goo_1` however is not.
+If you have a large number of test cases you most probably want to group them.
+You can insert a group name between two underscores, followed by one or more digits.
+So `Test_map_1` is recognized as a test case, and so is `Test_Foo_9999`. `Test_Foo_Goo_1` however is not.

 What if we want to look into a broken or failing test case?
-Of course in our current scenario -- which is extremely simple -- we could just trace into `Test_001` and find out what's going on, but if we take advantage of the many features the test framework is actually offering then we cannot do this (soon it will become clear why).
+Of course in our current scenario – which is extremely simple – we could just trace into `Test_001` and find out what’s going on, but if we take advantage of the many features the test framework offers, we cannot do this.
+(Soon to become clear why.)

 However, there is a way to do this no matter whether the scenario is simple, reasonably complex or extremely complex: we call `RunDebug`: